ttompk/pdf_invoice_eval/README.md

 ## Workflow Detail
 1. User manually saves an invoice PDF to a "to_be_extracted" directory.
 2. Every night at 12am a bash file is runs a chron job.
 The bash file moves the files in the directory holding the PDF files to an "in_process" directory.
 Afterwards it runs a python file which contains the agent program.
 The agent program is built using the autogen framework.
 There is a planner agent that controls execution of the following agents.
-3. Agent 1 is named "pdf_extractor" and is called to open a PDF file from the "in_process" directory, read the contents, and populate a table or tables with the invoice data.
+3. Agent 1 is named "table creator" and is called to open a PDF file from the "in_process" directory, read the contents, and populate a table or tables with the invoice data.
-4. Agent 2 is named "extraction_reviewer" and performs a validation check on Agent 1's work to be certain the extracted data format fits within the existing data structure expectations.
+4. Agent 2 is named "table reviewer" and performs a validation check on Agent 1's work to be certain the extracted data format fits within the existing data structure expectations.
 This requires Agent 2 to examine the most recent 200 invoices in the database and the invoice PDF.
 If the extracted data passes Agent 2's review, i.e. the extracted data fit the expected formatting:
 - Agent 2 inserts the invoice data into a database table named "invoices"
 - Agent 2 updates the "extraction" database table with the filename, company name (extracted by Agent 1), invoice date, and flag for passing.
 - Agent 2 moves the invoice PDF to the "completed_extraction" directory.